uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 ### Setup Tomcat

-- Make sure Tomcat runs on a [different port](http://www.mkyong.com/tomcat/how-to-change-tomcat-default-port/) than Jenkins.
-Their default ports are 8080.
-In my example, Jenkins is setup to run on port 8080 while Tomcat is setup to run on 8180.
+- **Change Default Port** - Make sure Tomcat runs on a [different port](http://www.mkyong.com/tomcat/how-to-change-tomcat-default-port/) than Jenkins.
+In my example setup, Jenkins is setup to run on port 8080 while Tomcat is setup to run on 8180 on localhost.

 Here is a code snippet of the two lines of `$CATALINA_HOME/conf/server.xml` that need to be modified
 {% highlight xml %}